sonephyo/coin-api-agent/README.md

 - **AWS**: For hosting and managing cloud infrastructure.
 - **Postman**: For API testing and interaction.
 - **Loggly**: For logging and monitoring application performance.

-## Learning Objectives

-- Understand the fundamentals of deploying applications using Go.
-- Explore AWS services for effective application hosting and management.
-- Use Postman for API testing and ensuring our endpoints work correctly.
-- Integrate Loggly for logging purposes, allowing us to monitor and debug our applications effectively.

 ## Assignment Directory
 [A06b Go Polling Worker and Loggly](A06b%20Go%20Polling%20Worker%20and%20Loggly/)